ConorMurphy21/codeBeautifier/README.md

 ##### Check How long your files are in relation to each other
 Just make sure they are about the same size and everything will be fine.
-The algorithm can condense and expandthe code file, but if it has to condense the text file you may not be happy with your results.
+The algorithm can condense and expand the code file, but if it has to condense the text file you may not be happy with your results.
 If the text file has a lot more words than the code file, the algorithm will end up tying words in the text file together with underscore to